JBEI/foldy/README.md

 ## Production Deployment

+If you are interested in setting up your own Foldy instance, we would love to hear about it and would be happy to help, just send an email to `jbr@lbl.gov`!

 Once you are satisfied with the application, you can deploy the application into production by following the procedure below.